South Shuswap… Our Home… Our Paradise

 South Shuswap has two popular destination provincial parks.
 Herald Provincial Park covers 79 hectares of beautiful beach and forested uplands, and boasts a 128-site campground, boat launch and large day-use area.
 Swimming, fishing and bird-watching are popular activities, as is the self-guided nature walk to Margaret Falls.
 White Lake Provincial Park has a reputation for excellent recreational rainbow trout fly fishing and trolling in the summer, and ice fishing during the winter.

-5. Rent boats, kayaks and other water toys at Shuswap Marina or Little River Boatworld
+1. Water Adventures: Rent boats, kayaks, and other water toys at Shuswap Marina in Blind Bay or Little River Boatworld in Sorrento.

-9. Visit Historic Notch Hill Town Hall and Schoolhouse
+4. Historic Sites: Visit the Historic Notch Hill Town Hall and Schoolhouse for a glimpse into the past.